kubewarden/docs/docs/explanations/architecture-2.md

 On a new cluster, the Kubewarden components defined are:

 - Custom Resource Definitions (CRD)
-- the `kubewarden-controller` Deployment
+- The `kubewarden-controller` Deployment
-- a PolicyServer Custom Resource named `default`.
+- A PolicyServer Custom Resource named `default`.

 When the `kubewarden-controller` notices the default PolicyServer resource, it creates a `policy-server` deployment of the PolicyServer component.